elhoucine/nft-risk-assessment/README.md

 ---

 #### 🛠 How It Works
 Our tool uses a set of key metrics to assess the risk associated with NFT collections.
-Just input a few numbers, and voilà - you'll get a risk score from 0 (higher risk) to 100 (lower risk).
+Just input a few numbers, and voilà - you'll get a risk score from 0 (low risk) to 100 (high risk).
 Here's what we measure:

 1. **Unique Holders Percentage (UHP)**: Gauges ownership distribution.
 2. **Percentage of Listed Items (PLI)**: Indicates market liquidity.